Ramray753/UOM-MAST90106-Group-26/Classification GUI/README.md

 **1.** Don't worry, the system will not allow you to do so.
 You will have to label one image before showing the next split image and you will have to label all 3 smaller images before loading the next image.
 All operations violating the rules will be prevented by the system.

 **2.** The window title will also give you some tips for what you should do next and will show your current operation.
-(It is indeed annoying and will make you dizzy when labelling hunderds of images)
+(It is indeed annoying and will make you dizzy when labelling hundreds of images)

 ## What if I mis-labeled one image?

 Sorry, you can't go back and re-label.
 However, you can open the `labels.csv` file and re-label it anytime during the process.

-## What if the app crashed during the labeling process?
+## What if the app crashed during the labelling process?

-The system will save the result every time you click a crack botton.
-If app crashed during the labeling process, check if the `labels.csv` file ends with a complete entry or not.
+The system will save the result every time you click a crack button.
+If app crashed during the labelling process, check if the `labels.csv` file ends with a complete entry or not.
 For example:

 ```txt
 # OK